gracechin/Mini-Wheg-Opt/README.md

 individually can be reproduced.

 **NOTE:** The Subsystem_x directories are significantly more important than System on an individual basis.
-Students take sole responsibility for ensuring that the quality and accuracy of their Subsystem directories.
+Students take sole responsibility for ensuring quality and accuracy of their Subsystem directories.

 Executing the Code
 ----------